djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

 ### GFM Teller Agent

-**Assists customers with everyday banking tasks such as balance inquiries and money transfers.
-Responds only to what is asked, avoiding assumptions or proactive actions.**
+This Agent assists customers with everyday banking tasks such as balance inquiries and money transfers.
+Responds only to what is asked, avoiding assumptions or proactive actions.

 #### Create GFM Teller Agent